paklids/rpi-terraform-rke/README.md

 There is a small amount of config to be done to each node and then everything can be configured remotely via Terraform (see below)

+Just a note: I would have loved to try Ubuntu Core 20 as the host OS but it simply does not support the cloud-init functionality that I need (yet).

 ## Where do I start?

 1. Buy a: